-What are nitrates?
+What are nitrates (nitrate medications)?

-Nitrates are medications used for treating or preventing chest pain (angina) caused by heart disease, usually of the arteries in the heart.
 Nitrates are vasodilators (dilators of blood vessels that increase their diameter) that allow blood to flow more easily.
 Blood returning from the body in the veins must be pumped by the heart through the lungs and into the body's arteries against the high pressure in the arteries.
 In order to accomplish this work, the heart's muscle must produce and use energy ("fuel"), and this requires consumption of oxygen that is supplied by the blood.
 Angina (angina pectoris or "heart pain") is due to an inadequate flow of blood (and oxygen) to the muscle of the heart.